 Strain on treatment plants Reclaiming water reduces the volume of contaminated water entering treatment plants.

-See also What Is The Psi Of A Karcher K3.67m Pressure Washer
+See also What Type Of Oil Does A Craftsman Pressure Washer Use

 Overall, pressure washing can have a significant environmental impact if not done responsibly.
 By using environmentally friendly practices and reclaiming water, the negative effects of pressure washing can be minimized, ensuring a cleaner and healthier planet for future generations.